hazyikmis/typescript_web/README.md

 You see the PROBLEM? new engine created and assigned to this.engine AFTER assigning this.start = this.engine.start.
 ORDER OF THESE 2 LINES SHOULD BE REVERSE.

-RULE: All code in constructor {...} executed after the other assignments in the class.
+RULE-1: All code in constructor {...} executed after the other assignments in the class.
 (This is the reason of wrong order of lines)

 RATHER THAN DEFINING THE CONSTRUCTOR LIKE ABOVE, LETS MAKE IT LIKE BELOW: